-More than 150,000 people take part every Saturday in the UK, so the one thing you can almost guarantee at parkrun is that you won’t be the only person there!
+With four events and hundreds of people taking part every Saturday in Singapore, the one thing you can almost guarantee at parkrun is that you won’t be the only person there!

 It’s that support and encouragement from fellow parkrunners, whether friends, volunteers or even total strangers, that creates thousands of communities around the world, and keeps people coming back for more.